GWL22/DSS/project01/README.md

 There are many features to predict players' salary, in addition some features' correlation are too high to use general linear regression

-Because of that, PCA regression analsis was choosed to decrease features
+Because of that, PCA regression analsis was choosed to make possible to use linear regression although some of them have high correlation.

 **Baseball_Salary_Prediction.ipynb** has more detail about salary prediction method.